 CERN uses state of the art equipment to research matter and in particular the collision of particles.

-CERN Headquarters houses the Collider 100 metres below ground.
+CERN Headquarters houses the Collider 100 meters below ground.

 The Large Hadron Collider is intensely cold.
 It’s around -271 degrees Celsius and is said to be colder than outer space itself!